Introduction

 Crew Chief and Mechanic

-On October 18, 1959, James Harvey Hylton began his legendary NASCAR career as a lanky 25 year old mechanic working for fabled car owner Louie Clements.
+On October 18, 1959, James Harvey Hylton began his NASCAR career as a lanky 25 year old mechanic working for fabled car owner Louie Clements.
 Hylton was hired to work on a 1959 Chevrolet Impala, driven by Spartanburg, South Carolina’s Rex White (pictured at left with Hylton at North Wilkesboro Speedway’s Wilkes 160.)
 In 1960, the NASCAR Grand National Series was still primarily composed of former moonshiners and many others simply escaping the boredom of working in the textile mills of the Carolinas.
 By the end of the 1960 season, the team of White, Clements and Hylton had amassed enough points to win the NASCAR Grand National Championship.
 The team continued to win races until White decided to hang up his helmet at the end of the 1963 season.

 For the 1964 season, Ford team owner Bondy Long hired popular NASCAR veteran driver Ned Jarrett and secured the services of James Hylton as crew chief for his fleet of Ford Galaxies.
-The team meshed well together and won 14 of 55 races, finishing second in the points battle to champion Richard Petty.
-The team would dominate the series in 1965 by winning 13 of 52 races and capturing the NASCAR Grand National Championship.
+The team meshed well and won 14 of 55 races, finishing second in the points battle to champion Richard Petty.
+The team would dominate the series in 1965 by winning 13 of 52 races and captured the NASCAR Grand National Championship.
 At age 33, James Hylton had two NASCAR Grand National Championships under his belt as a mechanic / crew chief.

 Driver

 Hylton contested the 1967 season again with his lone Dodge Coronet, financed with a limited budget.
 For the year, Hylton accumulated 26 top-five finishes and 39 top-ten finishes in 46 NASCAR Grand National Races.
-Those numbers were good enough to again place Hylton in second place for the year-long point championship.
+Those numbers were good enough to again place Hylton in second place for the year-long driver point championship.
 Impressively, Hylton was atop the Grand National point standings from the start of the season until the 25th race of the year at Rockingham, North Carolina.
 For two straight years, Hylton and his small operation had shown the big boys that heart and determination can sometimes level an uneven playing field.

 Hylton would continue his on-track success during both the 1968 and 1969 NASCAR Grand National seasons with respective seventh and third place driver points finishes.
 His seventh place performance in the 1968 season is especially impressive considering the Inman, South Carolina driver missed 8 races during the season.
 During the 1969 season, Hylton racked up 27 top-five finishes in 51 races while driving both Dodge Chargers and Daytonas.
 He would finish only 420 points shy of champion Richard Petty and a mere 53 points behind second place finisher David Pearson.
+On September 21st, he would capture the NASCAR Late Model Sportsman Blount 300, contested at Smokey Mountain Speedway in Maryville, Tennessee.

 James Hylton would begin the 1970 season by capturing the NASCAR Grand American Series Citrus 250 at Daytona International Speedway on February 20th.
 Less than two weeks later, he would win the Grand National series Richmond 500 by a 15 second margin over Richard Petty.
-Hylton drove a newly purchased 1969 Holman-Moody built Ford Torino at the Richmond event.
+Hylton drove a newly purchased 1969 Holman-Moody built Ford Torino at Richmond.
 The win exhibited just how competitive the Inman, South Carolina native could be when provided with the right equipment.
 The 1970 season would conclude with Hylton third in points behind the factory-backed efforts of Bobby Isaac and Bobby Allison.
 He would finish second in the 1971 driver championship by a 364 point margin behind champion Richard Petty.
 The 1971 season finish would mark Hylton’s third second place driver championship finish in six years.

 NASCAR fans will best remember James Hylton for his impressive victory in the 1972 Talladega 500.
 Goodyear introduced a new tire to the competitors for the race that was supposed to give drivers better traction but unfortunately tended to wear out quicker.
 Hylton believed that the 1971 model tires superior wear would allow it to beat the newer tire.
-His decision proved to be correct as Hylton scored a major upset by winning the Talladega 500 over many better funded competitors.
+His decision proved to be correct as Hylton scored a major upset by winning the Talladega 500 over better funded competitors.
 He collected $24,865 for winning the race and would go on to finish third in the 1972 Winston Cup point total.

 Hylton would soldier in Winston Cup until the 1993 season, impressively collecting 9 top-ten race finishes in the process.
-Hylton’s last race would be the 1993 Trans-South 500 at Darlington, driving a Pontiac Grand Prix sponsored by family-owned Rumple Furniture of Elkin, North Carolina.
-Hylton’s small sponsorship package contrasted to the others that were present at Darlington on that day.
+Hylton’s last CUP Series race would be the 1993 Trans-South 500 at Darlington, driving a Pontiac Grand Prix sponsored by family-owned Rumple Furniture of Elkin, North Carolina.
+Hylton’s small sponsorship package contrasted to the others present at Darlington on that day.
 The race was won by Dale Earnhardt in the Goodwrench Chevrolet and included cars sponsored by corporate giants such as Valvoline, Miller Brewing, STP, McDonalds and Tide as well as a young rookie named Jeff Gordon driving the DuPont Chevrolet.

 In February 2007, when most men his age had long since retired to grandkids and hobbies, James Harvey Hylton once again pulled into the infield of Daytona International Speedway, poised to do battle with the top race car drivers in the world.
 Gone were the competitors of 1966, replaced with talented young drivers like Jeff Gordon, Dale Earnhardt Jr., Tony Stewart and Jimmie Johnson.
 Just as in 1966, Hylton was ready to defy the odds on the historic 2-½ mile superspeedway.
 With just 16 laps to go in the Gatorade 150, James Harvey Hylton had managed to race his way to second place.
 However, a faulty clutch during a late-race restart caused him to fall out of the draft and Hylton’s dream of making the Daytona 500 field ended.

 Hylton was also a full-time participant in the ARCA racing season for a number of years and finished 11th in driver points in both 2011 and 2013.
 His last career start came at the ARCA Series Kansas Lottery 150 on October 4, 2013, at the age of 79.
-This race would mark Hylton’s 799th major sanctioning body start.
-“You’ve got to be tough and perhaps even a little crazy to do this for all these years” states Hylton “I’ve probably driven a couple of million miles across the Unites States going to all these races.
+This race would mark Hylton’s 801st major sanctioning body start.
+“You’ve got to be tough and perhaps even a little crazy to do this for all these years” stated Hylton “I’ve probably driven a couple of million miles across the Unites States going to all these races.
 I’ve seen the cars progress from basically modified showroom cars to the present day NASCAR GEN-6.
 I have watched the sport grow in ways I could have never imagined back in October 1959 at North Wilkesboro.

 Career Highlights

-Finished second in Monster Energy Cup Championship points for three seasons.
+Finished second in NASCAR CUP Championship points for three seasons.
 (1966, 1967 & 1971)

-Finished third in Monster Energy Cup Championship points for four seasons.
+Finished third in NASCAR CUP Cup Championship points for four seasons.
 (1969, 1970, 1972 & 1975)

 Driver Statistics